mridubhatnagar/blogs-backup/ckyol7blb05bu7ns12a8q14fg.md

 Life changes.

 It ain't as easy as getting busy with your own things.
 If getting busy and clocking 80+ hours a day is only the goal.
 How are we different from machines?
-You can tell this to a 26 yr old.
+You can tell get back to work to a 26 yr old.
 My friend, explaining loss to a 20yr is very different.
 Maa is still in a very fragile state.
+Hospital experiences are traumatic, to say the least.
+I remember her words.
+"Doctors had given up, but how could I give up?
+I wanted to try every medicine possible till the very end."
+I had no words.

+My father's younger brother was there too throughout.
+On his return ended up telling to my grandmother "I went to the hospital when papa was admitted.
+I was there when bhaisaab got admitted.
+Still, I could bring home none."

 Everyone else who reached out and I haven't mentioned.
 Thank you for checking in.